abbas-taher/decision-tree-algorithm-example/README.md

     => baseEntropy = 1.5566567074628228

     indx=0; feature=non-surfacing
-    label-groups-0: [['yes', 'yes', 'no', 'maybe'], ['no', 'no', 'maybe']] => featEntropy = 1.2506982145947811
+    label-split-indx0: [['no', 'no', 'maybe'],['yes', 'yes', 'no', 'maybe']] => featEntropy = 1.2506982145947811
     => infoGain =  0.3059584928680417

     indx=1; feature=flippers
-    label-groups-1:  ['yes', 'yes', 'no', 'no', 'maybe'], ['no', 'maybe'] => featEntropy = 1.3728057820624016
+    label-split-indx1:  [['no', 'maybe'],['yes', 'yes', 'no', 'no', 'maybe']] => featEntropy = 1.3728057820624016
     => infoGain =  0.1838509254004212

     So the bestFeat=0  (on-surfacing) is best feature to split the and create the root

-When we look at the two label groups 0 & 1 we see that non-surfacing splits the labels more uniforly with all 'yes' values in one subgroup and two 'no' values in the other.
-Where flippers feature creates two subgroups one of which contains most values and the other only two values.
+When we look at the two label-split-indx0 & label-split-indx1 we see that non-surfacing splits the labels more uniforly with all 'yes' values in one subgroup and two 'no' values in the other.
+Whereas the flippers feature creates two subgroups one of which contains most values and the other only two values no & maybe.
 As a result non-surfacing was choosed as the root node in the tree.

-It is important to note the the choosen feature is not the one that created the highest Entropy but rather the one that created the least because the information gain (purity) increases when Entropy decreases (because of the minus sign between baseEntropy and featEntropy).
+It is important to note the the choosen feature is not the one that created the highest Entropy but rather the one that created the least because information gain (purity) increases when Entropy decreases (because of the minus sign between baseEntropy and featEntropy).

 ## Part 3: Looping and Calculating Contributions & Recalculating Ranks